BaadMaro/CTF/NahamCon CTF 2024/The Davinci Code/README.md

 The flag is located at /the_secret_dav_inci_code/flag.txt

-We can move it to static directory using MOVE method
+We can move it to the static directory using MOVE method

 ```http
 MOVE /the_secret_dav_inci_code/flag.txt HTTP/1.1